 Aktiv is an online learning system that provides an efficient, effective, and engaging learning experience.
 Each week, you will be responsible for completing a problem set contains problems on concepts that have been covered in lecture.
+The number of problems may vary from week to week depending on the topics covered.
 The lowest two problem sets will be dropped.

 You are allowed to work on these problems with other students, but you may not copy or plagiarize.
 Remember that you must work alone on quizzes and exams, so it is in your best interest to be sure you understand the material.
-You are not to use internet resources in the completion of these assignments.

-Team Assignments: During class time when there is not a quiz or exam scheduled, you will complete assignments as a team that will be submitted at the end of class.
+Team Assignments: During class time when there is not a quiz or exam scheduled, you will complete assignments as a team.
+Each team will submit one copy of their completed work at the end of class.
 The lowest six assignment grades will be dropped.
 If you are unable to attend a class for any reason, that will be counted as one of your dropped grades.
 Although the assignments will be posted after class (and you are encouraged to complete them on your own!), team assignments cannot be made up or completed independently for a grade.
 Teams will be assigned by the instructor and will change periodically during the semester.

 Scientific research has shown that working together in teams improves the learning of all participants by at least 10%.
-When you are working in a team, please be engaged and respectful of your teammates and ensure that everyone on the team understands and agrees to the work on the assignment that is submitted.
+When you are working in a team, please be respectful of your teammates and ensure that everyone on the team understands and agrees to the work on the assignment that is submitted.